informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 # Setup Grafana

 Hermes provides many metrics to monitor its activity.
-You can find the detailed description of all the metrics in the [Telemetry](../../documentation/telemetry/index.md) section.
+You can find a detailed description of all the metrics in the [Telemetry](../../documentation/telemetry/index.md) section.
 In this chapter, you will install [Grafana](https://grafana.com/) components which will ingest the data produced by Hermes and provide both analytics and visualization.

 ---
 ## Install Docker